tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/维护管理实例/设置实例维护时间_intl_en.md

 ## Directions
 ### Setting maintenance window
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb/).
-In the instance list, click an instance ID/name or **Manage** in the **Operation** column to enter the instance details page.
+In the instance list, click an instance ID or **Manage** in the **Operation** column to enter the instance details page.
 2. In the **Maintenance Info** section, click **Modify**.
 ![](https://main.qcloudimg.com/raw/388e3aa6ca18c6cb947eb4d053ad1eb5.png)
 3. In the pop-up dialog box, select **Maintenance Schedule** and **Maintenance Time**, and click **OK**.